Why Your Kitchen Sink Is Not Draining

 - Water is backing up into other fixtures when you run the sink

 In these cases, a plumber with a motorized auger or hydro-jetting equipment — and ideally a drain camera — will solve the problem in one visit rather than you spending hours on it and creating a bigger mess.
+Our professional drain cleaning service can handle even the toughest clogs.

 If you're also dealing with a clogged bathroom drain at the same time, that pattern of multiple blocked drains is a strong signal to skip DIY and go straight to professional help.